-An expression of interest letter is a brief, introduction letter for a job sent by a person interested in the vacancy.
+An expression of interest letter is a brief, introduction letter for a job opening sent by a person interested in the vacancy found as a result of your job search.
 In it you introduce yourself, explain to the prospective employer why you're interested in the position, and why he should consider you to be a good fit for the company.
 An expression of interest letter is your chance to sell yourself.
 So you should write the document in a way that is professional, and at the same time, helps you to stand out from the rest of the candidates.
-While writing an expression of interest letter, remember that it's the only representation of you that your prospective employer will see, and he will use what he sees on paper as the basis on whether or not he is interested in contacting you for an interview.
+While writing an expression of interest letter, remember that it's the only representation of you and your skill set that your prospective employer will see, and he will use what he sees on paper as the basis on whether or not he is interested in contacting you for an interview.
 Here are a few hints to making sure you are one of those your employer chooses to call back based on your expression of interest letter:

-In order to write your expression of interest letter, use a regular, standard font.
+In order to write a letter of expression of interest, use a regular, standard font.
 As Ehow writer Amanda Johnson suggests, Times New Roman and Arial are the most professional fonts.
 Also, pay special attention to font size - 12 for the headings and 10 for the body, or 14 for the headings and 12 for the body is sufficient.
 Although you should want your expression of interest letter to be noticed, you do not want it to be remembered as the most unprofessional one in the tremendous heap of papers your employer has read during the course of the day.

 Format this letter as you would any business letter.
 On the first line, write your first name.
 Immediately beneath it should go your contact information: address, telephone number, and email address.
 (If you don't have an email account, get one prior to writing your letter.
 They are free, so they are easy to acquire.)
 For your letter, use the most professional-sounding of your email account names.
 If you are looking to land a job - an email such as email@example.com is more likely to prejudice your employer against calling you back for an interview.
 A more professional account would be firstname.lastname@example.org, if that happens to be your name.